Catfish noodling takes the cake for the most unique type of fishing in America. In fact, many anglers don’t think of it as fishing at all.

 There are arguments for and against Catfish noodling.
 Most noodlers see it as a time-honored tradition which their families have been doing for generations.
 On the other hand, it clearly is a threat to Catfish populations, which is probably why a 2005 survey found that avid Catfishers are actually more likely to oppose noodling than your average angler.

 The truth is that this strong sense of tradition and the fact that noodling happens in pretty remote places mean that many people will keep doing it even if it is illegal.
 According to research from the University of Missouri, around 9% of anglers in the state have tried noodling, despite it being illegal.

 Noodling is one of those things that seems harmless enough at first glance, especially when only a small group of people is doing it.
 Learn a little more about it, though, and it starts looking like just about the least sustainable way to catch Catfish.
-Besides, who wants to risk meeting the business end of a snake or a snapping turtle?
+On the flip side, it could be the key to success against invasive Catfish – if you’re not scared of meeting the business end of a snake or a snapping turtle!